rcluca/aspnet-starter-kit/README.md

 I've integrated the authentication and session management into the application but in real life, where a company has many applications, this is not ideal for the users or the IT department who is managing permissions.
 I would refactor this into one or two separate services (Authentication and Sessions services) so that all applications can use them.
 Further, there might be a distinction between external and internal applications, so this could lead to two instances or implementations of the services.

 ### Microservices
 My company has made a huge push toward microservices in the last year, with successes and failures.
 I'm not quite sure yet the best way to "do" microservices, and I know many people have the same problem, but I have found benefits in breaking things apart somewhat.
-In the context of this application, I would probably breaking things along domain contexts, like Patients, Physicians, and Appointments.  **I would love to talk more about this and see how the Tempus team approaches scaling and complexity**.
+In the context of this application, I would probably breaking things along domain contexts, like Patients, Physicians, and Appointments.  **I welcome discussion on approaching scaling and complexity**.

 ### Logging
-I added logging somewhat sporadically as I needed it to debug but for a production ready application, I would be more strategic about this.  **We can discuss how to determine what should be logged and how**.
+I added logging somewhat sporadically as I needed it to debug but for a production ready application, I would be more strategic about this.  **I welcome discussion on how to determine what should be logged and how**.

 ## UI
 ### UI Modularization
 I didn't spend too much time on breaking apart my UI views into separate components but this would be beneficial to better separate concerns (SOLID principles).
-For example, I would split out the Approve and Cancel buttons and their functionality from the Profile page.  **I would love to discuss this more including the how and why**.
+For example, I would split out the Approve and Cancel buttons and their functionality from the Profile page.  **I welcome discussion on the how and why of separating components**.

 ### UI/UX Design
 I used React Bootstrap but other than that, I mostly put this on the backburner to get the functional requirements completed.
 However, I would spend more time cleaning things up and thinking about where things should be positioned and what copy should be displayed, etc.  Full admission as well, I'm not very good at UI/UX design, so I would definitely partner with someone with those skills.